BardicDefense/purple-hack/README.md

 | Y    | No bedding      | Auto failure   | Daunting (11+) | Moderate (8+) | Daunting (11+) |
 | Y    | Bedroll or tent | Daunting (11+) | Good rest      | Good rest     | Good rest      |

-**If the check succeeds:** The character gets a good night’s sleep and regains 1 HP overnight.
+**If the check succeeds:** The character gets a good night’s sleep and regains 1 HP overnight if they ate a poor meal or trail food, 2 HP if they ate a common meal, and 3 HP if they ate a fancy meal.

 **If the check fails:** The character fails to get a good night’s sleep and suffers one level of fatigue due to lack of sleep.
 For each spell the character attempts to memorize, there is a 1-in-6 chance of failure.
 If the roll fails, the attempt to memorize fails - the spell slot remains empty and unusable this day.